Updated

 Adult Dose

-• A single-loading dose infusion of IBA 2,000 mg administered intravenously (IV) over 30 minutes is followed by a maintenance dose of IBA 800 mg administered IV over 15 minutes every 2 weeks.
+• A single-loading dose infusion of IBA, 2,000 mg of diluted solution, is administered intravenously (IV) over 30 minutes.

 • U.S. Food and Drug Administration approval of IBA is limited to heavily treatment-experienced adults with multidrug-resistant HIV infection who are experiencing treatment failure on their current regimen.